Everyone has heard of wood preservers but what are they, why are they so important and how do they work?

-A highly penetrative, solvent-based wood preserver for exterior timbers.
-Perfect for use on garden sheds, fences, joists, doors and window frames.
+A highly penetrative, solvent-based formula Ronseal Total Wood Preserver is perfect for use on all exterior timbers including garden sheds, fences, joists, doors and window frames.

 Customer Review – Ronseal Total Wood Preservative

-A clear, water-based, all-in-one wood treatment for interior timber.
-Deep penetrating formula ensures effective treatment and lasting protection against insect attack, re-infestation and fungal decay.
+Available in clear only, Cuprinol 5 Star Complete Wood Treatment is a water-based, low odour and low VOC wood preserver specifically formulated for the treatment of interior timber.
+Deep penetrating formula ensures long lasting protection against insect attack, re-infestation and fungal decay.

 Osmo Wood Protector (4006)

 A wood protective treatment that is free from biocides and preservatives.
-Ideal for treating wood in high moisture areas, such as wet rooms, kitchens and bathrooms.
+Osmo Wood Protector (4006) is ideal for treating wood in high moisture areas, such as wet rooms, kitchens and bathrooms.
 Especially suitable for woods that are susceptible to blue stain, such as Pine.

 Customer Review – Osmo Wood Protector (4006)